Why Did God Take the Israelites the Long Way to the Promised Land?

 God takes us the long way at times as a result of our actions.

-Whatever the cause, the effect can sometimes be sometimes punishment.
+Whatever the cause, the effect can sometimes be punishment.
 God needs to whip us back into shape.

-Wouldn’t it be so much better for us to strengthen our faith, and put our trust in the God who knows all things – past, present, and future?
+Wouldn’t it be so much better for us to strengthen our faith, and put our trust in the God Who knows all things – past, present, and future?
 It is easier to do that at the start of the journey – right after God has answered our prayer or right after we’ve been on the mountain top.

 Wouldn’t it be so much better for us to strengthen our faith, and put our trust in the God who knows all things – past, present, and future?